clawpack/apps/fvmbook/chap10/tvb/README.rst

 This directory contains a modified limiter.f function which implements the TVB method of Shu as an extension of the second-order minmod method.

-The value of phiM, set in setrun.py, should be chosen as an approximation to q_{xx} at the extrema to be captured.
-The grid should be fine enough that phiM*dx is small or the method will be dispersive.
+The value of phiM, set in setrun.py, should be chosen as an approximation to :math:`q_{xx}` at the extrema to be captured.
+The grid should be fine enough that
+`phiM*dx` is small or the method will be dispersive.

 For the wave-packet problem used here, you might experiment with:
   1.  phiM = 6500 or other values